Topic "Aged" in Turkish - total 27 documentsTitle: Aged care quality standards consumer outcomes (A3 poster)

 Title: Plan for the future: Decisions about your life

-Summary: If you get sick or injured, and need someone else to make decisions or help you do things you can choose someone who can make decisions for you if you can't by making an 'enduring power of attorney'.
+Summary: If you get sick or injured and can't make decisions, you can choose someone who can make decisions for you by making an 'enduring power of attorney'.
 For example, as you get older, you might need help to go to the bank or to get aged care services.

 Title: Speak to Bolton Clarke in your own language